gvwilson/sensibleadventures/bookster/booksters-apprentice.md

-gossipped non-stop about people in Forecastle: who took quick nips from a bottle hidden under the counter when there were no customers in his shop, whose daughters looked nothing at all like her husband, who had shortchanged himself in a complex business deal in Mau Ngapcha...
+gossipped non-stop about people in Forecastle: who took quick nips from a bottle hidden under the counter when there were no customers in his shop, whose daughters looked nothing at all like her husband, who had shortchanged himself in a complex business deal in Mau Ngapcha…

 *They're enjoying his company more than they ever enjoyed mine*, Erileine thought sourly.
-He was certainly better at talking than he was at gardening---he had smudges on his face from brushing his hair out of her eyes with her dirty hands.
+He was certainly better at talking than he was at gardening–he had smudges on his face from brushing his hair out of her eyes with her dirty hands.
 And then she wondered if those were accidental, or whether it was something Razi had taught him to hide his appearance.

 "Clear day," Erileine said, smiling insincerely.
 "Can I borrow him for a few moments?"

 Donaien sat back.
 "As long as you keep weeding," he said.
 "Unless they said you don't have to?"

 "We'll keep weeding," Erileine promised.